-The Summer Opportunities in Agricultural and the Environment (SOARE) is a partnership between the College of Agriculture and Natural Resources (AGNR) Dean’s Office, AGNR Academic Programs, and The UMD Graduate School.
-Project SOARE is a gateway to graduate education.
+The Summer Opportunities in Agricultural and the Environment (SOARE) is a partnership between the College of Agriculture and Natural Resources (AGNR), The Big Ten Alliance Summer Research Opportunities Program (SROP), and The UMD Graduate School.
+SOARE is a gateway to graduate education.
 The goal of the program is to increase the number of underrepresented students pursuing graduate study and research careers in agricultural, environmental, nutrition and food science, and natural resource areas of study.
-SOARE provides underrepresented undergraduate students with an on-campus research experience to establish important relationships with faculty in their respective fields of study and to conduct graduate-level research under the supervision of a renowned AGNR faculty member.
+SOARE provides underrepresented undergraduate students with on-campus research experience to establish important relationships with faculty in their respective fields of study and to conduct graduate-level research under the supervision of a renowned AGNR faculty member.

-Monday, May 25- Saturday, July 31.
-The program runs 10 weeks, from May 25- July 31, 2020.
-Students are required to arrive on campus on Monday, May 25 for the mandatory program orientation.
-All participants must live on campus and remain on campus for the entire 10 weeks.
+Sunday, May 23- Friday, July 30.
+The program runs 10 weeks, from May 23- July 30, 2021.
+Students are required to begin mandatory orientation on Sunday, May 23.
+All participants must be available for the entire 10 weeks.
 No program leave will be permitted.

-The typical stipend amount is $3,000 stipend.
-All travel, room, board, excursions to Baltimore and Washington DC, and fees are paid by AGNR.
+The typical stipend ranges from $3,300-$6000. *All travel, room, board, excursions to Baltimore and Washington DC, and fees are paid by AGNR.
 We try to accommodate as best we can in arranging travel from the most convenient airport, train/bus depot, etc. to Washington Regan National or Baltimore's Thurgood Marshall Airports or Union Station.
 Typically, flights and other travel will be covered fully (up to $500 USD).
 For those participants who plan to drive their own vehicle (not for drop-offs), mileage is reimbursed at the rate of approximately $0.58/mile.

 - Provide rising juniors and rising seniors an opportunity to learn about graduate studies and the range of research and scholarship at the University of Maryland